"Everyone dies not everyone really lives" ~ Braveheart.

 - There will always be someone stronger, prettier, cleverer, richer, poorer, weaker, uglier than you, so just be the best you can be

 - Never put yourself down.
-Never believe you are worthless.
+You are not worthless or a failure.

-- Never say never.
-Never will come back to haunt you.
+- Never say never - it will come back to haunt you.

 - Read 50 Shades of Grey.
 For anyone whose relationship has turned a bit “grey” and lost its sparkle.

 - Identify your cognitive biases.
 There are many and we all have them.
 Recognise them, acknowledge them and combat them.
-Your personality isn't permanent.
+Believe that you can change and that your personality isn't permanent.

 - Don’t rely on the government to look after you.
-The government is made up of millions of self-serving bureaucrats who have far bigger problems to solve.
-Like their own pensions, their legacy, their own stuff, to be worried about you.
+The government is made up of millions of self-serving bureaucrats who have other problems to solve.
+Like their own pensions, their legacy, their own issues before having any time to be concerned with you.
 Your best guarantee is to be independent.
-Be fine without them.
+Know that you're fine without government support.

 - Have a life after sixty "Plan B”.
 You never know what the future will bring.

 - Do something for 60 people.
-Small, big, time or money, kind word or deed.
+Big, small, time or money, kind word or deed.
 Then make it a habit.

 - Acknowledge that you teach people how to treat you.